codesandbox/codesandbox-client/packages/homepage/content/docs/8-ci.md

 dependencies to the newly built versions of CodeSandbox CI.
 In this example, `vue` uses `vue-template-compiler`, so we've updated `package.json` of `vue` to point to our built `vue-template-compiler`.

+## Limitations

+There is currently a limitation of up to 25 forked sandboxes per build.
+This is an anti-abuse measure.